Model theory in compactly generated (tensor-)triangulated categories: Definable subcategories

 Suppose that ${\cal D}$ is a definable subcategory of ${\cal T}$.
 Then ${\cal D}$ is determined by the class ${\cal D} \,\cap \,{\rm Pinj}({\cal T})$ of pure-injectives in it, being the closure of that class under pure subobjects (by the comments after \ref{chardefmod}).
 By \ref{pinjtoinj} the image ${\cal E} = y({\cal D} \,\cap\, {\rm Pinj}({\cal T}))$ is a class of injective ${\cal T}^{\rm c}$-modules which is closed under direct products and direct summands, hence (e.g.~\cite[11.1.1]{PreNBK}) which is of the form ${\cal F} \cap {\rm Inj}\mbox{-}{\cal T}^{\rm c}$ for some hereditary torsionfree class ${\cal F} = {\cal F}_{\cal D}$ of ${\cal T}^{\rm c}$-modules.

 We recall, \cite[3.3]{PreThes} see \cite[11.1.20]{PreNBK}, that a hereditary torsionfree class of modules is of finite type exactly if it is definable.
-So we have to show that definability of ${\cal D}$ corresponds to definability of ${\cal F}_{\cal D}$, equivalently to definability of the class of absolutely pure objects in ${\cal F}_{\cal D}$ (``equivalently" because ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$ is locally coherent, so the absolutely pure objects form a definable subcategory, see \cite[3.4.24]{PreNBK}, hence so is their intersection with any other definable subcategory).
+So we have to show that definability of ${\cal D}$ corresponds to definability of ${\cal F}_{\cal D}$, equivalently to definability of the class of absolutely pure objects in ${\cal F}_{\cal D}$ (``equivalently" because ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$ is locally coherent, so the absolutely pure objects form a definable subcategory, see \cite[3.4.24]{PreNBK}, hence so is their intersection with any other definable subcategory; in the other direction, if ${\cal F}_{\cal D} \, \cap\, {\rm Abs}\mbox{-}{\cal T}^{\rm c}$ is definable then so also, by e.g.~\ref{chardefmod}, is its class of subobjects, which is precisely ${\cal F}_{\cal D}$).
 So we have to show that the torsionfree class ${\cal F}_{\cal D}$ above is of finite type and that every finite type torsionfree class arises in this way.